sedostheatre/sedos.co.uk/input/shows/2023-the-effect.md

   - order: 1
     body: "**DIRECTOR** | Jonathon Harding-Cooper"
     title: CAST & CREATIVE TEAM
+metaTitle: The Effect, by Lucy Prebble, plays at the Bridewell Theatre from 21-25 March 2023
+metaDescription: The Effect, by Lucy Prebble, is part of Sedos’ 2023 London season and plays at the Bridewell Theatre from 21-25 March 2023.
+A clinical romance exploring the limits of medicine and the inevitability of physical attraction
 ---
 **The Effect is a clinical romance.**